 According to the Centers for Disease Control and Prevention, approximately 12 percent of women of child-bearing age in the United States have difficulty getting or staying pregnant.
 Here are some ways you can support women facing this struggle:

 - Offer classes and events that don’t restrict participation.
 For example, mother-daughter teas can be heartbreaking if you don’t have a daughter to bring.

 - Honor the loss of a child through miscarriage or a failed adoption.
 It’s hard to know what to say, but flowers, cards, and meals say, “I care.”
 Don’t ask if you can bring a meal; say, “Let me bless you with a meal.
 When can I bring it?”

 - Consider rewording “baby dedication” to “children’s dedication” in order to include new members who haven’t dedicated their children elsewhere as well as families who have adopted older children.

 - Treat new adoptions like new births.
 If your church brings meals for new moms, recognize adoptive moms as new moms too.
 Throw a shower or party for adopted children, even if they are older.

 - Teach adoption-friendly language.
 No one wants to be asked in front of their children if their child is a “real” son or daughter or if his or her “real” mom didn’t want them.
 When you talk about adoption, realize children are probably listening.

-- If you know of a woman who is going through infertility or a troubled pregnancy, offer the present of presence.
+- Offer your time.
+If you know of a woman who is going through infertility or a troubled pregnancy, offer the present of presence.
 Ask if she’d like you to sit in the waiting room during a doctor’s visit or arrange a meeting for a snack or meal afterward.

 © Group Publishing, Inc. All rights reserved.
 No unauthorized use or duplication permitted.